Theta-Limited/OpenAthena-Legacy-Python/README.md

 Mastery of combined arms through maneuver warfare and air superiority remain the determinate factors of supremacy in current doctrine, preventing the effective application of indirect fire.
 This is in large part due to the lack of precision and immediacy that are critical for its usage against a highly-mobile adversary.

-As former U.S. Army Chief of Staff Gen. Mark A. Milley wrote in the forward to U.S. Army Training and Doctrine Command Pamphlet 525-3-1, [The U.S. Army in Multi-Domain Operations 2028](https://adminpubs.tradoc.army.mil/pamphlets/TP525-3-1.pdf): “emerging technologies” are “driving a fundamental change in the character of war.”
+As U.S. Army Chief of Staff Gen. Mark A. Milley wrote in the forward to U.S. Army Training and Doctrine Command Pamphlet 525-3-1, [The U.S. Army in Multi-Domain Operations 2028](https://adminpubs.tradoc.army.mil/pamphlets/TP525-3-1.pdf): “emerging technologies” are “driving a fundamental change in the character of war.”
 They have “the potential to revolutionize battlefields unlike anything since the integration of machine guns, tanks, and aviation which began the era of combined arms warfare.”

 # A new introduction to combined arms doctrine